History of Bill Maher in Timeline

 On February 5, 2016, Bill Maher initially endorsed Senator Bernie Sanders for the U.S. presidential election.

-In June 2016, Bill Maher announced his support for Hillary Clinton after she won the nomination from the Democratic Party primary elections.
+In June 2016, Bill Maher announced his support for Hillary Clinton after she won the Democratic Party primary elections.

-In October 2016, Bill Maher criticized WikiLeaks founder Julian Assange for publishing leaks from the DNC's emails, stating that Assange had "lost his way" and "hates Hillary."
+In October 2016, Bill Maher criticized WikiLeaks founder Julian Assange for publishing leaks from the DNC's emails, expressing his belief that Assange had lost his way and harbored hatred for Hillary Clinton.

 In 2016, HBO renewed Real Time with Bill Maher through 2018 for its 15th and 16th seasons.